 6. How do I choose a language to be monitored?

 You can monitor all languages by not using the language command or look for the right code below.

 7. How does the Historical search work?

 We are able to fetch mentions from the web, news, blogs, and forums published after May 6, 2016.
 This is an add-on feature that is not included in all plans.

-When creating a boolean alert, you can choose to receive the historical mentions from the date of you choice.
+When creating a new Boolean alert, you can choose to receive the historical mentions from the date of you choice.
 An estimation is done based on the last 30 days.
 For instance, if there is 100 mentions matching your query in the last 30 days, we'll estimate 300 mentions for the last 3 months.

 The retrieved mentions will be deducted from your quota.

 Learn more about Boolean: Pinpoint Media Monitoring With Boolean Queries